 Working in partnership

-We also work in partnership with GenerationResearch (GenRes), a summer studentship/ internship programme for undergraduates across our region that is designed to recruit talent and potential from all backgrounds.
+We work in partnership with GenerationResearch (GenRes), a summer studentship/ internship programme for undergraduates across our region that is designed to recruit talent and potential from all backgrounds.

 GenRes is developing a sustainable, equitable approach for student recruitment that facilitate greater inclusion by offering STEM internships at universities in the YBDTP.